ALEX5402/Reinject/README.md

 ## Install Instructions

-- download the laest apk from [release](https://github.com/ALEX5402/Reinject/releases) section and simply install it
+- download the latest apk from [release](https://github.com/ALEX5402/Reinject/releases) section and simply install it
 - you just need a rooted device only
 - some emulators may not work because of x86
 ## Support